cvega/githubapp-token-refresh/README.md

 Initialization immediatley recognizes that no token exists on startup and automatically refreshes itself.
 After an hour and exactly one second after the original token expired, the token gets refreshed automatically and the API can continue to make requests with the proper authentication/token always ensured.

 ## Simple Auth Class for Octokit.rb (libs/octokit-autorefresh.rb)

+Using a tool like Octokit.rb enables users to keep tokens fresh with trivial amounts of code.

 This example provides two classes: